 Question 1.
-'UNCLOS was the definitive codification of the law of the sea and has completely superseded earlier customary international law.'
+'UNCLOS was the definitive codification of the law of the sea and has completely displaced (superseded) earlier customary international law.'
 Discuss.

-Students may recall the famous statement in Nicaragua (Merits) that treaties do not, as a general rule, supersede custom, which can exist in parallel with it; the ICJ was considering the UN Charter, which now has 193 States parties.
+Students may recall the famous statement of the ICJ in Nicaragua (Merits) that treaties do not, as a general rule, supersede customary international law, which can exist in parallel with it.
+In that judgment, the ICJ was considering the UN Charter, which now has 193 States parties, and whether the rules within it had displaced, or existed in parallel, earlier customary international law.
 UNCLOS is a unique regime in that it elaborated upon and extended significantly the rules seet out in the four 1958 Geneva Conventions on the law of the sea.
 Moreover, UNCLOS was concluded as a comprehensive framework in relation to all maritime zones, reframing existing zones (such as the territorial sea) and bringing new ones entirely into being (such as the exclusive economic zone).
 Finally, unlike the UN Charter and most multilateral treaties, the decade-long UNCLOS Conference resulted in a decision that UNCLOS was to be a 'package approach', in that no reservations were to be permitted.
-All of these features could be used to argue that UNCLOS represents a paradigm shift in the law of the sea, a convention that has generally superseded pre-existing customary international law.
+All of these features could be used to argue that unlike wht the UN Charter, which was not meant to be quite as comprehensive and innovative, UNCLOS represents a paradigm shift in the law of the sea, a convention that has generally superseded pre-existing customary international law when they are in conflict.

-However, students might do well to recall the objections of large developed States as to the balance struck in the original UNCLOS and the 1994 Implementation Agreement that amended parts of the Convention.
-They might also wish to bear in mind the non-party status of the United States, the world's foremost maritime nation (both in military and commercial uses).
+However, students might do well to recall the objections of large developed States as to the balance struck in the original UNCLOS, as well as the 1994 Implementation Agreement that amended parts of the Convention.
+They might also wish to bear in mind the non-party status of the United States, the world's foremost maritime nation (both in military and commercial terms).
 The United States maintains that parts of UNCLOS reflect customary international law, but not the convention in its entirety.
 As such, it might be unwise to go so far as to insist that UNCLOS represents a complete replacement of pre-existing customary international law, as in many respects it operates alongside it.